nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

 ### Invoke - Building the Docker Image

 The first thing you need to do is build the necessary Docker image for Nautobot that installs the specific `nautobot_ver`.
-The image is used for Nautobot and the RQ worker service used by Docker Compose.
+The image is used for Nautobot and the Celery worker service used by Docker Compose.

 ```bash
 ➜ invoke build